djh1997/proj324/docs/index.md

 After talking to supervisors and lab technicians they both recommended the raspberry pi as the platform.
 This recommendation is because of the price point of the zero w and the zero cam being so low as well as, the large product support for the increased range of screens possible.
 The only issue with this will be the fact the pi doesn't have analogue IO so the dimming of the LCD will be harder but this should be easily worked around.

-The other advantage of the raspberry pi 0 is it has a file system and wifi so code can be remote deployed once it is connected.
-This will make development cycle much quicker.
+The other advantage of the raspberry pi 0 is it has a file system and wifi so code can be remotely deployed once it is connected.
+This will make the development cycle much quicker.

 ## Camera